idnow/de.idnow.android/README.md

 <uses-permission android:name="android.permission.RECORD_AUDIO" />
 ```

-If EID will be used, the following permissions is required as well:
+If EID will be used, the following permission is required as well:

 ```
 <uses-permission android:name="android.permission.NFC" />